About us

 1998 - today

 The strength of the FKFS can be found in its test benches, which are constantly undergoing further development.
 In autumn 2014, the large 1:1 vehicle wind tunnel was extensively modernised.
 Since 2015, the institute is also equipped with the Stuttgart driving simulator, the largest of its kind at a European research facility.
 In May 2019, three new test stands were put into operation: a high-performance electric drive train test stand, an Handling Roadway System and a hybrid engine test stand.
+By taking over the Center for Climate Comfort in Filderstadt, FKFS opened a second location in July 2024.
+It is planned to modernize its benches and to bundle all activities in the field of Thermal Management and Thermal comfort at this location.
+In October 2024, the new Climate Road-to-Rig Test Bench was also inaugurated.

 1971 - 1998